-- Indent / Unindent

-- The number of characters depend on the editor preferences.
-The Tab and Shift-Tab keys are always assigned to these 2 functions if a selection exists.

-- Remove Trailing Blanks

-Removes trailing spaces and tabs from all select - Removes trailing spaces and tabs from all selected lines, except for lines that are part of a multiline character string. - Lowercase / Uppercase Converts the selected text to lowercase or uppercase, excluding text between single quotes. - Comment / Uncomment Uses / and / to quickly comment a selection. - Apply Syntax Case If you have set the Editor Keyword Case preference to Uppercase, Lowercase or Init Caps, then this function will apply this style to all keywords in the selected text. - Sort - The lines of the selection will be sorted in ascending order.
-If you invoke the sort function again, the selection will be sorted in descending order. - Color mark Applies the current marker color to the selection (see also chapter 22.12).
+- Indent / Unindent The number of characters depend on the editor preferences.
+The Tab and Shift-Tab keys are always assigned to these 2 functions if a selection exists. - Remove Trailing Blanks Removes trailing spaces and tabs from all selected lines, except for lines that are part of a multiline character string. - Lowercase / Uppercase Converts the selected text to lowercase or uppercase, excluding text between single quotes. - Comment / Uncomment Uses / and / to quickly comment a selection.
+To comment / uncomment a single line you can use the Editor: Comment/Uncomment Line function key (Ctrl-Hyphen). - Apply Syntax Case If you have set the Editor Keyword Case preference to Uppercase, Lowercase or Init Caps, then this function will apply this style to all keywords in the selected text. - Sort

+The lines of the selection will be sorted in ascending order.
+If you invoke the sort function again, the selection will be sorted in descending order.

+Color mark Applies the current marker color to the selection (see also chapter 24.14).

-22.2 Column selection
+24.2 Column selection